NexiusTailer/Nex-AC/README.md

 # Additional features:
 ##### * Setting anticheat from file
 The settings is located in a separate file (scriptfiles\nex-ac_settings.cfg)
-##### * View statistics
+##### * Statistics viewing
-Ability to view statistics of the anticheat while the server working since its launch
-Displayed automatically when server turn off.
+Ability to view statistics of the anticheat for all the time of server work since its launch Displayed automatically when the server turns off.
 Stored in a server log (server_log.txt)
 ##### * Logging the most important actions
-Optionally you can enable debug-mode for log all actions
+Optionally, you can enable debug-mode for logging all actions
 ##### * Multilingual
 Ability to set any of the available languages.
-It also simplifies the translation of anticheat to other languages
+It also simplifies the process of translation of anticheat into other languages

 ## List of publics which are protected by anti-flood:
 * OnDialogResponse